jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Jack drives Julia where she needs to go.
 They can talk or not, it doesn't matter.
 Once there, Julia gets out.
 Uber manages the payment, and Julia and Jack rate each other and then go about their lives.

 That's an Uber ride.
-And if you've ever taken one, you've participated in Information Age mass-collaboration.
+And if you've ever taken one, you've participated in Internet Age mass-collaboration.
 Seriously, think about it.
 Julia needed to get somewhere; a friend's house, job interview, babysitting.
 Jack helped her get there for some money.
 And software facilitated the collaboration between two strangers.

 Once upon a time in the Industrial Age, this coordination was done by many managers at taxi, media, and automotive companies.
 Driver timesheets, dispatch call-centers, complaint resolution, company marketing, vehicle licensing.
-In the Information Age, all this paperwork is handled by Uber's (mostly open-source) software.
+In the Internet Age, all this paperwork is handled by Uber's (mostly open-source) software.
 The company Uber still has to staff managers, marketers, executives, and whatnot.
 But the proportion is far less.

 While Darth Taxi-Cab tried to stop Uber in court and government lobbying, it didn't work.
 The people liked Uber too much.
 Once people use it, mass-collaboration is too practical to be stopped.
 It's something to keep in mind while you're reading this book.
 Our way of life will get better.
-Once we become player gods who realize their actions, even if just catching a lift, upgrades their civilization. to the Information Age.
+Once we become player gods who realize their actions, even if just catching a lift, upgrades their civilization. to the Internet Age.

 ![old philosophy in a new world](/img\diagrams\techvolution-uber-ride-collaboration.jpg) _An Uber ride is collaboration.
 The Internate Age empowers Main Street cut out the middlemen.
 Fittingly, I got these images from a free image service called Unsplash.
 Unsplash protagonists empower anyone to share and use professional-grade images.
 In the Industrial Age, these images would cost thousands of dollars._